Citizen Smith: Episodes

-The first episode aired on 12 April 1977.
-This episode was a pilot.
-Over the next three years, a further four series and a Christmas special were aired, totalling thirty episodes.
-The last episode aired on 31 December 1980.
-There is a mythical episode called "Right to Work" which appears in some episode guides; the confusion may arise from the episode "Working Class Hero", which opens with Wolfie involved in a "right to work" protest.

-The entire series was repeated on BBC1 in 1992–1993.
-The series has also been re-run on satellite channels UKGold/UKTV Drama and on Gold, though one episode has never been repeated – "A Story For Christmas" from 1977.
-All the episodes have been released on DVD.
+The show aired between 1977 and 1980 in four seasons.
+In 2015, it was announced that the sitcom would be revived, with Robert Lindsay reprising the role of Wolfie Smith.

 Novel

 Citizen Smith, a novelisation of the first series written by Christopher Kenworthy, was published by Universal books, London in 1978.

 Mooted revival

 In 2015, Lindsay was reported as saying he was very keen to reprise the role of Wolfie Smith, particularly with the rise of Jeremy Corbyn.
 However, it was also reported that the family of the by then deceased Sullivan, who own the rights, did not want to bring it back.

 Home media

 Playback released two DVD volumes of Citizen Smith, each with two series.
 Series one and two (including the pilot) were released in 2003 followed by series three and four later that year.

 Only two episodes have actually been cut: "Changes" – where Tucker and Wolfie miming to the Beatles tracks "Till There Was You" (and Tucker's line "I think they like us.") and "Help!" have been cut from the scene where Tucker serenades June; and "Prisoners" – where a short scene of Wolfie singing along to the Beatles track "She Loves You", which comes in between the shot of Speed throwing stones at Wolfie's window and the shot of the window breaking, has also been cut.

 Cinema Club bought the rights to the series, and later released all four series in a complete series set on 17 July 2017.